Typholison-byte/GGR472-Lab-3/README.md

 # GGR472 Lab 3
- Creating a web map wtih the intentions of adding pop-up windows and more
+A web map is created showing transportation around Toronto.
+This map has pop-up windows, toggle buttons, and map controls.
+There are GeoJson files associated to show the subway lines in Toronto, GO stations around the GTA and Airports.